-Grant Thornton' refers to the brand under which the Grant Thomton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
-Grant Thomton Australia Ltd is a member firm of Grant Thomton International Ltd (GTLL).
+Grant Thornton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
+Grant Thornton Australia Ltd is a member firm of Grant Thornton International Ltd (GTIL).
 GTIL and the member firms are not a worldwide partnership.
 GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
 GTIL does not provide services to clients.
-GTL and its member firms are not agents of, and do not obligate one another and are not liable for one another's acts or omissions.
-In the Australian context only, the use of the term 'Grant Thomton' may refer to Grant Thomton Australia Limited ABN 41 127 556 389 and its Australian subsidiaries and related entities.
-GTLL is not an Australian related entity to Grant Thomton Australia Limited.
+GTIL and its member firms are not agents of, and do not obligate one another and are not liable for one another's acts or omissions.
+In the Australian celted entity to Grant Thornton Australia Limited.
+Australian the set of the term 'Grant Thornton Australia Limited ABN 41 127 556 389 and its Australian subsidiaries and related entities.
+GTIL is not an Australian related entity to Grant Thornton Australia Limited.

 Liability limited by a scheme approved under Professional Standards Legislation.
-Liability is limited in those States where a current scheme applies.